Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 Handlers
 -------

-Three handlers may be installed by users:
+The handlers are executed when the corresponding event occurs.
+There are three handlers which can be installed to control the state of the adapter after calling some functions:

 1) Handle for request available children of node:
 ::